rob-linton/publickeyserver/suredrop/wwwroot/manual.md

 ## surepack receive

-Download any pending surepacks from the Dead drop server.
+Download any pending surepacks from the Sure drop server.

 **-a -alias [alias to receive for]**

-Alias to use when checking for surepacks on the Dead Drop server.
+Alias to use when checking for surepacks on the Sure Drop server.
 If no alias is specified, surepack will iterate through your aliases one at a time and check for waiting surepacks.
 Also if no alias is specified -force will for set to true.

 **-f -force**